andrew/ultimate-awesome/README.md

 - [web-development-resources](https://github.com/mtdvio/web-development-resources) - A list of useful resources for Web Developers!
 Put it in your bookmarks and contribute something ❤️.
 - [awesome-lifelong-continual-learning](https://github.com/prprbr/awesome-lifelong-continual-learning) - A list of papers, blogs, datasets and software in the field of lifelong/continual machine learning.
 - [awesome-alice](https://github.com/sameoldmadness/awesome-alice) - Библиотеки и ресурсы для Яндекс.Диалогов.
+- [awesome-clip](https://github.com/talkuhulk/awesome-clip) - A curated list of research based on CLIP.
 - [awesome-gpt4](https://github.com/taranjeet/awesome-gpt4) - Curated list of awesome resources, use cases and demos for GPT-4.
 - [awesome-opendirectories](https://github.com/Devaro3/awesome-opendirectories) - Websites for data hoarders - grouped by category.
 - [awesome-text-editing](https://github.com/dok/awesome-text-editing) - Collection of text editing resources and libraries for the web.
-- [Awesome-Visual-Grounding](https://github.com/linhuixiao/Awesome-Visual-Grounding) - [TPAMI 2025] Towards Visual Grounding: A Survey.
 - [awesome-AI-based-protein-design](https://github.com/opendilab/awesome-AI-based-protein-design) - A collection of research papers for AI-based protein design.
 - [awesome-Vision-and-Language-Pre-training](https://github.com/phellonchen/awesome-Vision-and-Language-Pre-training) - Recent Advances in Vision and Language Pre-training (VLP).
-- [awesome-clip](https://github.com/talkuhulk/awesome-clip) - A curated list of research based on CLIP.
+- [awesome-free-startup-resources](https://github.com/bllshttng/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
+Many thanks for the start of such an awesome list.
 - [awesome-persian-youtubers](https://github.com/SamaneYaghoobi/awesome-persian-youtubers) - لیست بهترین یوتیوبرهای فارسی زبان.
 - [awesome-ynab](https://github.com/scottrobertson/awesome-ynab) - A list of YNAB projects.
+- [awesome-ai-newsletters](https://github.com/alternbits/awesome-ai-newsletters) - A curated list of top best AI Related Newsletters and ai agents newsletters.
 - [awesome-github-profile-readme-chinese](https://github.com/eryajf/awesome-github-profile-readme-chinese) - 🦩 优秀的中文区个人主页搜集.
 - [awesome-ndi](https://github.com/florisporro/awesome-ndi) - A curated list of awesome tools related to NDI.
-- [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
-Many thanks for the start of such an awesome list.
 - [awesome-solana-ai](https://github.com/solana-foundation/awesome-solana-ai) - Public repo of AI tooling to help build on Solana.
 - [awesome-bio-foundation-models](https://github.com/apeterswu/awesome-bio-foundation-models) - A collection of awesome bio-foundation models, including protein, RNA, DNA, gene, single-cell, and so on. .
 - [awesome-smartnic](https://github.com/opensmartnic/awesome-smartnic) - A curated list of awesome smartnic tutorials, papers and projects.